ASSERT-KTH/diffmin/README.md

 ### Pull requests

-Diffmin is currently in its rudimentary stages so we are not expecting a pull request from outside contributors as there are not many features to work on as of now.
+Diffmin is currently in its rudimentary stages, so we are not expecting a pull request from outside contributors as there are not many features to work on as of now.
 We will update the instructions when we feel that we have enough issues to tackle.
 In that case, we would encourage contributions from anyone.